YarnSpinnerTool/YarnSpinner-Unreal/README.md

 There are several important Yarn Spinner features that are not yet present in the alpha release of Yarn Spinner for Unreal.

-- **macOS support only.** Windows is not currently supported, but it will be in future version.
+- **Windows & Mac support only.** This may extend to additional platforms in a future version.
 - **Tested in Unreal Engine 4.27 only.** We haven't yet tested this in Unreal Engine 5.
 - **No variables.** Storing and retrieving Yarn variables is not yet implemented.
 - **No localisation support.** The Yarn Spinner importer does not currently populate string tables automatically.